tedneward/Azgaarnoth/Creatures/Devils.md

 No devil can promote or demote another devil that has not sworn fealty to it, preventing rival archdevils from demoting each other's most powerful servants.
 Since all devils swear fealty to Asmodeus, he can freely demote any other devil, transforming it into whatever infernal form he desires.

-## VARIANT: DEVIL SUMMONING
-Some devils can have an action option that allows them to summon other devils.

-***Summon Devil (1/Day).*** The devil chooses what to summon and attempts a magical summoning.

-A barbed devil has a 30 percent chance of summoning one barbed devil.
-A bearded devil has a 30 percent chance of summoning one bearded devil.
-A bone devil has a 40 percent chance of summoning 2d6 spined devils or one bone devil.
-An erinyes has a 50 percent chance of summoning 3d6 spined devils, 1d6 bearded devils, or one erinyes.
-A horned devil has a 30 percent chance of summoning one horned devil.
-An ice devil has a 60 percent chance of summoning one ice devil.
-A pit fiend summons 2d4 bearded devils, 1d4 barbed devils, or one erinyes with no chance of failure.

-A summoned devil appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other devils.
-It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.

 ## The Nine Hells
 The Nine Hells are a single plane comprising nine separate layers (see the Layers and Lords of the Nine Hells table).
 The first eight layers are each ruled by archdevils that answer to the greatest archdevil of all: Asmodeus, the Archduke of Nessus, the ninth layer.
 To reach the deepest layer of the Nine Hells, one must descend through all eight of the layers above it, in order.
 The most expeditious means of doing so is the River Styx, which plunges ever deeper as it flows from one layer to the next.
 Only the most courageous adventurers can withstand the torment and horror of that journey.